Indexing Your Data

 Index your cloud storage objects to create the ChaosSearch data for visualizing and analyzing the information in the content.

 ChaosSearch indexing is a deep data analysis of your cloud object storage content based on the rules defined in an object group.
-After you create an object group, start indexing to create the Chaos Index® daily intervals and indexed data that provide a lossless representation of your cloud-storage files.
+After you create an object group, start indexing to create the Chaos Index® daily intervals and multi-model analysis data that provide a lossless representation of your cloud-storage files.

 Start Indexing